codahale/lockstitch/design.md

   possession of the protocol's transcript as long as one of the future inputs to the protocol is secret.

-> [!NOTE]
-> HKDF-Extract uses HMAC to derive a pseudo-random key from the transcript, which is not vulnerable
-> to length-extension attacks.
-Given this, the use of `right_encode` to encode labels and inputs is
+**N.B.:** HKDF-Extract uses HMAC to derive a pseudo-random key from the transcript, which is not vulnerable to length-extension attacks.
+Given this, the use of `right_encode` to encode labels and inputs is securely injective.
-> securely injective.

 ### `Encrypt`/`Decrypt`